 |RAID Protection||Provides industry standard Redundant Array of Independent Disks (RAID) protection via Parity and other redundancy mechanisms.|

 |Mirroring||Provides real-time near 0 RPO synchronous mirroring of data to other site (SSRB <--> UFDC), not user configurable.|

 |High Availability||Dual site provides controller-level redundancy and data availability cross-site in case of localized site disasters/outages; single site provides controller-level redundancy only.|

-|Snapshot||Point in time in the evolution of a storage offering, saved for some time for future reference.
+|Snapshot||Point in time copy of a storage offering, saved for some time for potential resotration of the storage to the time the snapshot was taken.
 Snapshots exist on the primary storage system, so failures destroying primary data may affect snapshots too.
 Contrast with 'backup'.|

-|Snapshot Schedules||See "Snapshot Schedule Options" table below.|
+|Snapshot Schedules||See "Snapshot Schedule Options" table.|

 |Nested Shares||Ability for a folder/directory within a share to also be shared via another name, usually with different connection permissions.|